VigneshSella/vigneshsella.github.io/_posts/2025-1-27-google-x-moonshot.md

 excerpt: Joining X, the Moonshot Factory as an AI/ML Resident!
 ---

-Working on a undisclosed project related to finance, decarbonization, and climate at [X, the moonshot factory](https://x.company/).
+Working on a undisclosed project related to finance, decarbonization, and climate at Google [X, the moonshot factory](https://x.company/).